 Initiated in 2018, The League Mentorship matches design professionals with students at local public architecture schools for one-on-one advising, mutual learning, and intergenerational community building during the academic year.

-Participating students are selected from three public architecture programs: Brooklyn’s New York City College of Technology, Harlem’s Spitzer School of Architecture at City College of New York, and New Jersey’s Michael Graves College of Architecture & Design at Kean University.
+Participating students are selected from four architecture programs: Brooklyn’s New York City College of Technology, Harlem’s Spitzer School of Architecture at City College of New York, and two programs based in New Jersey, Michael Graves College of Architecture & Design at Kean University and New Jersey Institute of Technology’s Hillier College of Architecture & Design.

-Over the course of the academic year, each League Mentor meets regularly with their student match, generally three to four times a semester, offering them guidance as they prepare for careers in architecture and design.
-To supplement these one-on-one meetings, the League also organizes several group events for both mentors and students, including panel discussions and private tours of leading local firms, and facilitates mentor-led skill-sharing and community-building events.
+Over the course of the academic year, each League Mentor meets regularly with their mentee, generally three to four times a semester, offering them guidance as they prepare for careers in architecture and design.
+To supplement these one-on-one meetings, the League also organizes several group events for both mentors and mentees—including panel discussions and private tours of leading local firms—and facilitates mentors-led skill-sharing and community-building events.

 Become a League Mentor